LennartPaduch/YT-Popular-Videos-Retrieval-Script/README.md

 # YouTube Popular Videos Retrieval Script

-This is a python script that retrieves and stores information about the top 200 trending videos based on sepecified **category_ids**, for each country, into a postgreSQL database table **yt_videos**.
-The script also calculates a SHA-256 hash for each video thumbnail, detects changes in thumbnails by comparing the hashes with stored ones in the database and automatically downloads new or updated thumbnails.
+This Python script retrieves and stores information about up to the top 200 trending videos, based on specified category_ids, for each specified country.
+The script saves this information into a PostgreSQL database table called yt_videos.
+If the script retrieves a video_id that already exists in the **yt_videos** table, it updates the values in the table, whereas all videos are always inserted into the **yt_videos_history** table, which provides a historical picture and enables data analysis, such as tracking changes in metrics over time.
+Additionally, the script calculates a SHA-256 hash for each video thumbnail and detects changes in thumbnails by comparing the hashes with those stored in the database.
+Finally, the script automatically downloads new or updated thumbnails.

 ## Features